ratt-ru/solarkat/README.md

 stimela run solarkat.yaml solarkat obs=L1
 ```

-More details can be found in the Documentation here https://solarkat-docs.readthedocs.io/en/latest/index.html.
+More details can be found in the Documentation here: https://solarkat-docs.readthedocs.io/en/latest/index.html.

 ## Citing this Pipeline